fulldecent/freescout-sidebar-webhook/README.md

 These instructions assume you installed FreeScout using the [recommended process](https://github.com/freescout-helpdesk/freescout/wiki/Installation-Guide), the "one-click install" or the "interactive installation bash-script", and you are viewing this page using a macOS or Ubuntu system.

-Other installations are possible, but those are not supported here.
+Other installations are possible, but not supported here.

 1. Download the [latest release of FreeScout Sidebar Webhook](https://github.com/fulldecent/freescout-sidebar-webhook/releases).